10 years of rising numbers of wasted empty homes…

 Our partners share our vision to use empty homes

-Alongside partners including Crisis and Shelter we have called for a new Empty Homes Programme
+Alongside partners including Crisis and Shelter we have called for a new National Empty Homes Programme in England (Scotland and Wales already have programmes).

-Crisis in their ‘Lets End Homelessness With Homes - Unlocking the Potential of England’s empty buildings’ report on using empty property to meet the most urgent housing needs and Shelter in their ‘Home Again’ report which includes a proposal for a: ‘10 Cities Empty Homes pilot programme’, [link to report etc .
+Crisis in their ‘Lets End Homelessness With Homes - Unlocking the Potential of England’s empty buildings’ report on using empty property to meet the most urgent housing needs and Shelter in their ‘Home Again’ report which includes a proposal for a: ‘10 Cities Empty Homes pilot programme’, see link to report and programme proposal HERE.

-We recommend targeted use of empties to meet housing need where possible and where this is financially viable [as Shelter have modelled in the ‘Ten Cities’ pilot proposal - and we are confident that even more ambitious results and targets are achievable if linked to a wider acquisition & conversion programme.
+We recommend targeted use of empties to meet housing need where possible and where this is financially viable, as Shelter have modelled in the ‘Ten Cities’ pilot proposal - and we are confident that even more ambitious results and targets are achievable, if linked to a wider acquisition and tenure conversion programme.

 Our proposal to use Capital Gains Tax Relief to encourage sales into social use has been supported and adopted by both Shelter and Crisis.
-This has been proposed as an exit route for over-leveraged small landlords or those unwilling to invest in upgrades to meet new Private Rented Sector regulations.
+This has been proposed as an exit route for over-leveraged small landlords or those unwilling to invest in upgrades to meet new Private Rented Sector regulations in areas such as minimum standards of insulation (EPC ‘C’).

-Work to bring ex-local authority property sold via Right To Buy and other empty stock into use by councils and social housing providers, or for use to meet urgent TA needs, through acquisition by councils, shows the validity of this approach – e.g. London’s ‘Right to Buy Back’ / Council Homes Acquisition Programme
+The validity of this approach is demonstrated by existing acquisition programmes which bring ex-local authority homes sold off via Right To Buy and other empty stock into use as social housing; or which see councils acquiring homes for use to meet urgent Temporary Accommodation needs – e.g. London’s ‘Right to Buy Back’ / Council Homes Acquisition Programme

-Also relevant is work done on this by the Affordable Housing Commission which proposed a ‘PRS to Social’ Conversion Fund’
+Also relevant is work done on this by the Affordable Housing Commission - which proposed a ‘PRS to Social’ Conversion Fund’ - this included recommendations on the aquisition of privately owned empty homes to convert to social use.

-The Affordable Housing Commission also produced a full set of proposals to rebalance the nation’s housing system through re-establishing greater access to social and genuinely affordable housing which include these recommendations
+The Affordable Housing Commission also produced a full set of proposals to rebalance the nation’s housing system through re-establishing greater access to social and genuinely affordable housing as the concluding report of this programme of work (in 2020).

-Retrofit of empty homes is an opportunity to build skills and experience as we prepare to meet the challenge of NetZero targets.
+Retrofit of empty homes is at the core of our work because this produces additional housing supply which is cheaper and healthier to live in as well as offering an opportunity to build skills, experience and supply chains as we prepare to meet the challenge of NetZero targets.

-The easiest home to retrofit is an empty one:
+The easiest home to retrofit is an empty one - here is why this matters:

 Offers an opportunity to build skills in retrofitting a variety of typical domestic home typologies (as will be required)